missrhea/Flask/README.md

 https://www.kaggle.com/andonians/random-linear-regression
 Used the form functionality from the previous step to take an input and predict the output using the trained Linear Regression Model.

+4. Built a gender predictor web app.
+The model was trained on a dataset of (name, sex) tuples.

 ****